Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_sidemade_demo.md

     - We can change back `BOOST_FIXTURE_TEST_CASE(LU, MatrixSolverFixture)` to `BOOST_AUTO_TEST_CASE(LU)`

-- build and run
+- Build and run
 - `./testsidemade --list_content`
-- add tests for `QR` and `LU2`
+- Add tests for `QR` and `LU2` by copying the one for `LU`
 - `make test` -> fail, but which one?
-- `./testsidemade` -> output does not really help.
-Shows which test fails, but not why/where.
+- `./testsidemade` -> line number tells us that QR test fails, but why?
-- `ctest --output-on-failure` will show output of failing test. `ctest --verbose` will show all output.
+- Other ways to get more output: `ctest --output-on-failure` or `ctest --verbose`
-- replace with explicit calls to entries
+- Replace with explicit calls to entries to further investigate problem

     ```cpp
     BOOST_TEST(x(0) == expectedX(0));